ksdt/winter18designs/README.md

 Go to [vvv.test] in a browser to verify the site is up.
 It will give you more links to go to: [one.wordpress.test], [two.wordpress.test].
 For our purposes, we will be using `one.wordpress.test`, although it does not matter which of the two you pick.

 You can sign into wordpress via [one.wordpress.test/wp-admin].
-If it does not ask you for basic sign-up instructions, the default *user:pass* is `administrator:password`
+If it does not ask you for basic sign-up instructions, the default *user:pass* is `admint:password`

 ### Seting up the theme
 Clone this repo into